goofballLogic/formicido/README.md

 ## Design-time requirements

-Although no such requirements exist when running the monitoring tool, certain requirements are imposed in order to use the configuration interface:
+Once your script is created, it can be run in a headless browser.
+However, while creating the script, you may want to use the configuration interface, which places certain requirements on your application:

 * Your site must be capable of running within an IFRAME
 * You must run the Formicido javascript agent in your application, so that it can carry out browser-like actions (such as navigation or clicking)